360-up is ahead of its time, once again. Sales on fully integrated and configurated virtual reality headsets has begun.

-Lesson learned: W-LAN-supported systems in which the user must not only be online, but also has to search for the media in menus, have too high entry barriers!
+Wi-Fi run systems that required the user to be, not only online, but to also search for the media in a menu, was too restrictive!

-360-up invests in several drones with Hasselblad technology and also converts them to record 360° videos.
+We’ve invested in drones that are equipped with Hasselblad technology and have converted them to record 360°-videos.

-In autumn, the technicians of 360-up implemented virtual tours with 360°-video sequences and put them into sales.
+In the autumn, 360-up’s technicians developed virtual tours with 360°-video sequences and took them to our sales department.
 Virtual tours with immersive storytelling.
 The next big thing!

-After a one year training period, Nils from Berlin, joins 360-up as media designer and site manager Berlin.
+After a one-year training period, Berlin-based Nils has joined the team as 360-up’s media designer and site manager for Berlin.

-In 2017, all Google tours created by 360-up can be explored via an app with google Daydream VR glasses.
-From now on, all our Google tours and classic tours can be rendered to WebVR and used via a customized web address with VR headsets.
+In 2017, it’s now possible to explore our Google tours with an application and a pair of Google Daydream VR glasses.
+From now on, all our Google tours and virtual tours can go on WebVR and be used with a web address you choose with a VR-headset.

-In 2016, Google commissioned 360‐up to create many Google tours through hotels.
-This was a new project for the introduction of complete interactive hotel tours in all areas.
-Google Business View and Google Hotel View were marketed differently at the time.
-As a Google hotel professional, 360-up was able to publish several tours through the most famous modern and historic hotels in Germany.
-The multilingualism of the Google tours provided with tour extenders and the direct booking functions in the in-house booking system are highly valued unique selling propositions.
+In 2016, Google commissioned 360‐up to make Google tours for lots of hotels.
+It was a new project which aimed to introduce interactive hotel virtual tours showing different hotel areas.
+Google Business View and Google Hotel View were marketed differently at that time.
+As a Google professional, we were able to publish several tours in some of the best-known, modern and historical hotels in Germany.
+Multilingualism of the Google tours provided with our tour extender and the direct booking functions in the in-house reservation system are unique and powerful sales tools.

-First VR-experiences, based on Google Street View Trusted tours and classic tours, will be released.
+The first virtual reality experiences, based on Google Street View Trusted tours and virtual tours, will be released.

-In 2015, Marcus Mitter, owner of 360-up, received another Google Business View Award.
-The 2nd place for the most creative use of the Google Maps API/interface in Europe, produced in 2014.
-The result of using the tour extender, launched in beta a year earlier.
+In 2015, 360-up’s owner Marcus Mitter won another Google Business View Award.
+He won 2nd place for the most creative use of the Google Maps API/interface in Europe, in 2014.
+Due to his using the tour extender, launched in beta the year before.

-In 2014, 360-up received the silver medal at the European Google Business View Awards for the highest number of google 360° Business View tours published in 2013.
-2014 was a busy year for 360-up and the professionals in the team first used so-called tour extenders with Google Business View tours.
+In 2014, 360-up won silver medal at the European Google Business View Awards for the highest number of Google 360° Business View tours published in 2013.
+It’s a busy year for our company as our team of professionals have also started to use tour extenders for the Google Business View tours.

-In 2013, Google asked us to join the program as the first specialists to start the company tours integrated on Google.
-360-up and Marcus Mitter are the photographers of the first hour of the service, which, at that time, was still called Google Business Photos.
-Later, Google Business View.
+In 2013, Google asked us to become the first specialists to participate in the start of its business 360°-photo program.
+360-up and its owner Marcus Mitter were the first photographers for what was then called Google Business Photos and has since become Google Business View.

-After two years of business planning and testing, we entered the market at the beginning of 2012.
-From the beginning, we saw the future in mobile devices such as smartphones and tablets.
-That’s why we created company tours exclusively in HTML5, thus usable on mobile devices.
+After planning and testing the business for two years, we finally entered the market at the beginning of 2012.
+From the outset, we saw the future for mobile devices such as smartphones and tablets.
+That’s why all our business virtual tours are made exclusively in HTML5, for use on mobile devices.

-In our first year, we amazed the audience at Photokina in Cologne, the leading trade fair for photography and video, with our gigapixel panoramas of the Rhineland metropolitan region.
-A technical challenge in which the high-resolution panoramas, which were created from up to 530 full-format single images.
+In our first year of business, we took the audience at Photokina,- the leading trade fair for photography and video in Cologne-, by surprise, with our gigapixel panoramas of the Rhineland’s metropolitan region.
+A technical challenge to produce high-resolution panoramas out of up to 530 full-format images.